John-Abbott-College/4A8-Notes/32_CICD_Installer_Workflow_Setup_Installer.md

 You can click on the artifact to download it.
 Run the installer to verify that your application was properly built up.
-If you have access to one with admin privileges, test your installer on it to make sure it looks right!
+If you have access to one with admin privileges, test your installer on it to make sure it looks right and installs your application!

+### Troubleshooting

+If you see an error indicating that you need to add RuntimeIdentifiers to your WPF project's .csproj file, add the following in the `<PropertyGroup>` property, below the `<TargetFramework>`:

+<RuntimeIdentifiers>win-x86;win-x64</RuntimeIdentifiers>

+Any further tips will be added here as they come up